 Starting with a test of flatness, repeatability, and Delta T for a Mean Plane.
 A computer-generated topographical plot providing evidence of a Mean Plane (Overall Flatness) value that will be reported on the certificate.
 You will not get this from labs that use autocollimation to test flatness.
 It also qualifies the Repeat Reading test and quantifies the flatness value with a real number.

 For best surface plate calibration we use electronic levels to measure the plate for flatness and generate a topographical plot to prove our work.
-The levels have .1 arc second resolution (4 uIn on a 4″ sled) and they are capable of very good measurement uncertainties.
+The levels have .1 arc second resolution but typically used in 1 arc second resolution or (.000004841″ on a 4″ sled) and they are capable of very good measurement uncertainties as the reference is gravity.
 The Mean Plane (Flatness) test is used to qualify a plate after a repeat reading repair.

 Repeat Reading Test: